Richard Shine: Honours and awards

 In 2015 Shine was elected to presidency of the world’s largest scientific herpetological society, the Society for The Study of Amphibians and Reptiles (the first person from outside North America to be honoured in this way).
 He was appointed as a Fellow of the Royal Zoological Society of New South Wales in 2015.
-In October 2016 he was selected as the New South Wales Scientist of the Year (by the state government) and received the Prime Minister’s Prize for Science (awarded by the federal government).
+In October 2016 he was selected as the New South Wales Scientist of the Year (by the NSW State Government) and received the Prime Minister’s Prize for Science (see media), awarded by the Australian Federal Government.
 In July 2018 at a scientific meeting in New York, he received the inaugural “Award for Distinguished Service to Herpetology” from the Herpetologists’ League.
 His book “Cane Toad Wars" was selected by Forbes magazine as one of the top ten environmental books for 2018.
 Shine was elected to fellowship of the American Academy of Arts and Sciences in 2019, and a festschrift (symposium) to honour his career was held at the World Congress of Herpetology in Dunedin, New Zealand, in 2020.

+The Chinese Zoological Society gave him their International Research Collaboration Award in 2022, and he was the International Collen-Francqui Professor at the University of Antwerp, Belgium, in 2023.

 A newly identified species of venomous Australian snake, Shine's whipsnake (Demansia shinei), was named in his honour in 2007.